romainpboisseau/romainpboisseau.github.io/research.md

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
     <h2>Macroevolution of Parthenogenesis</h2>
-    <p>Parthenogenesis, where females develop from unfertilized eggs, has independently evolved hundreds (if not thousands) of times across insects.
+    <p>Parthenogenesis, where females develop from unfertilized eggs, has independently evolved hundreds, if not thousands, of times across insects.
 However, the factors that drive the loss of males in lineages are not well understood.
 We are currently (2024-now) investigating these factors (<i>e.g.</i>, loss of flight, environmental factors...) in stick insects which is the insect order with the highest prevalence of parthenogenesis.
     </p>
   </div>
 </section>